 Before the discovery of petroleum fields in provinces of the Orient region in the 1970's, the agriculture sector had traditionally been the largest contributor to Ecuador's GDP.
 Of Ecuador's total 27.1 million hectares, 7.8 million are devoted to agriculture and livestock.
 Ecuador's diverse climatic conditions, varying altitudes and rich volcanic soil are well suited to tropical and subtropical agriculture.
 Ecuador's primary product from this sector, which is also the Republic's most significant non-oil export, is bananas.
 According to data from the Food and Agricultural Organization of the United Nations ("FAO"), Ecuador has represented approximately 25% to 30% of banana world exports for the ten years ending in December 31, 2013.
 Ecuador also exports significant amounts of coffee, flowers, and cacao.
 The agricultural sector constituted an average of 8.01% of GDP per year for the years 2012 through 2016.
-In 2016, the agricultural sector represented 8.56% of GDP, an increase compared to 8.44% in 2015.
-In the first six months of 2017, the agricultural sector represented 8.56% of GDP, an increase compared to 8.42% of GDP for the first six months of 2016.
+In 2016, the agricultural sector represented 8.62% of GDP, an increase compared to 8.44% in 2015.

 Between 2012 and 2016, the volume of Ecuador's banana exports increased by 21.8%.
 In 2012, the value of Ecuador's banana exports decreased by 7.5%, primarily as a result of difficult growing conditions for that year.
 However, the value of these exports increased by 11.8% in 2013 when growing conditions returned to normal and 10.9% and 9.0% in 2014 and 2015, respectively.
 In 2016, banana exports totaled U.S.\$2,734 million, a 2.6% decrease from U.S.\$2,808 million in 2015 primarily due to the decrease in quality of the banana supply during the first trimester due to climate conditions, and the oversupply of Central American bananas in the global marketplace which reduced the overall price.
-In the first nine months of 2017, banana exports totaled U.S.\$2,323 million compared to U.S.\$2,039 million in the first nine months of 2016.

 Ecuador also exports significant amounts of cacao.
 In 2012, cacao exports were U.S.\$345 million.
 Exports increased to U.S.\$423 million in 2013 when growing conditions returned to normal.
 With continued normal growing conditions, cacao exports reached U.S.\$576 million in 2014 and increased to U.S.\$693 million in 2015.
 In 2016, cacao exports reached U.S.\$621 million, a 10.4% decrease from 2015 primarily due to the oversupply of cacao, especially from Ivory Coast and Ghana which affected the overall price and a general decrease in the consumption of chocolate.
-In the first nine months of 2017, cacao exports totaled U.S.\$402 million, a 3.5% increase from U.S.\$389 million in the first nine months of 2016.

 Flowers and flower products are among one of the newest, but fastest growing exports for Ecuador, making up 4.8% of Ecuador's total exports in 2016.
 Flower exports were U.S.\$714 million in 2012, U.S.\$830 million in 2013 and U.S.\$918 million in 2014.
 In 2015, flower exports decreased by 12% to U.S.\$820 million primarily as a result of the strengthening of the dollar which made Ecuador's flowers more expensive compared to Colombian flowers.
 In 2016, flower exports decreased by 2.2% to U.S.\$802 million primarily due to exchange rate changes, particularly the strengthening of the U.S. dollar which reduced sales principally to the Russian market as well as political problems affecting sales to Ukraine.
-In the first nine months of 2017, flower exports totaled U.S.\$690 million, a 11.5% increase from U.S.\$619 million in the first nine months of 2016.